Human Rights Policy

 After our services are launched, we strive to sincerely listen to the feedback from our users, and to provide relevant explanations when requested.
 When risks are identified in our business operations, we seek to probe into the case, and to disclose the measures taken to prevent recurrence.

-We proactively conduct stakeholder dialogues with not only individual users and but also external experts so that we can offer users "Opportunities for life.
+We proactively conduct stakeholder dialogues with not only individual users, but also external experts, so that we can offer users "Opportunities for life.
 Faster, simpler and closer to you" through our services.

 The Recruit Group is establishing information management rules based on our Code of Ethics, and three tasks have been set as basic principles: a) Demonstrate purpose of use and obtain approval; b) Respond to requests from relevant individuals; and c) Enforce appropriate safety controls.

-Recruit Group Human Rights Policy and Key SBU-Level Issues
+Human Rights Policy for Key Issues of each SBU

 The Recruit Group Human Rights Policy is a blanket policy for the whole group.
 For human rights issues that have significant SBU-level impacts, each SBU sets forth specific theme-by-theme action policies.

-Human Rights on The Code of Ethics of Recruit Group
+Human Rights in The Code of Ethics of Recruit Group

 The Code of Ethics of Recruit Group expressly describes respect for human rights and prohibition of violation of human rights.